AlexPullen91/GameReviews/README.md

 #### User stories

-*“As a gamer I want to be able to read other people’s reviews on games that I'm interested in or that I might play”* *“As a gamer I want somewhere to review video games that I’ve played”* *“As a user I want to be able edit or delete my reviews incase I make a mistake or my opinion changes“* *“As a user I want to login and have a saved collection of my own reviews”* *“As a user I want to be able to use a search function to find reviews submitted by other users”* *“As a user I want to be able to use this app across various devices e.g desktop/laptop/tablet/mobile”* *"As a user I would like the review submission process to be simple and intuitive"* *"As a user I want to be able to quickly navigate through the app with ease"*
+* *“As a gamer I want to be able to read other people’s reviews on games that I'm interested in or that I might play”*
+* *“As a gamer I want somewhere to review video games that I’ve played”*
+* *“As a user I want to be able edit or delete my reviews incase I make a mistake or my opinion changes“*
+* *“As a user I want to login and have a saved collection of my own reviews”*
+* *“As a user I want to be able to use a search function to find reviews submitted by other users”*
+* *“As a user I want to be able to use this app across various devices e.g desktop/laptop/tablet/mobile”*
+* *"As a user I would like the review submission process to be simple and intuitive"*
+* *"As a user I want to be able to quickly navigate through the app with ease"*

 #### Site Owner Goals

+To provide a platform used across various devices for users who want to read and submit video game reviews.

 ---

 ## Design Choices

+I've opted to use detailed straight lineal colour style icons that are representative of gaming culture throughout the site which act as focal points in the layout and also helps to contextualize what the site is about and who it is aimed at.
+Shades of white for the background color gives the colourful icons more pop.

+* Simple user friendly interface
+* Fixed Navbar featuring app name and flagship logo, nav links and search function
+* Muted neutral colours in the layout to compliment the use of detailed straight lineal colour style icons
+* Shades of white for the backgrounds #FFFFFF #FAFAFA #F5F5F5
+* #333333 Jet for font colours
+* For button colours in keeping with the gamepad button colours: French Pink #EF6C8F Dark Orchard #9038A8 Light Sea Green #20BDAD
+* Forms fields always occupy left of the screen whilst the right side display icons, pushing below on smaller screen sizes
+* Information and search results occupy left side of the screen whilst the right side displays search function and icons, pushing below on smaller screens
+* Review pages feature a single image of the game along with some information situated in the top half of the screen with the text area just below it

 ---